OPNsense Hardware Recommendations (2023)

 General Recommendations

-• If you plan to set up a VPN server to access your home network or use OPNsense as a client to an external VPN provider and you have a large amount of bandwidth, you will want a CPU which supports AES-NI encryption to reduce the load on the CPU.
+If you plan to set up a VPN server to access your home network or use OPNsense as a client to an external VPN provider and you have a large amount of bandwidth, you will want a CPU which supports AES-NI encryption to reduce the load on the CPU.
 Otherwise, the CPU bottleneck will slow down your network throughput.
+Throughput using the WireGuard VPN tends to be much better than OpenVPN.

-You will need to decide if you wish to purchase new hardware, used hardware, repurpose existing hardware you already own.
-You may also decide if you wish to virtualize OPNsense or run on bare metal.
+You will need to decide if you wish to purchase new hardware, used hardware, or repurpose existing hardware you already own.
+Additional considerations are whether to virtualize OPNsense or to run it on bare metal.

 New Hardware Options